Comparing quantum incompatibility of device sets from an operational perspective: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Takayuki Miyadera and Gen Kimura for fruitful discussions.
+We also appreciate the anonymous referee.
 K.T. acknowledges support from JST SPRING Grant No. JPMJSP2125.
 R.T. acknowledges support from JST COI-NEXT program Grant No. JPMJPF2014 and JSPS KAKENHI Grant No. JP25K17314.